SinclairQL/sQLux/README.md

 sQLux supports additional parameters over those used for uqlxrc.
 See the [Documentation](docs/sqlux.md) for more details.

-# Experimental Shader support
+# Shader support
-sQLux has limited support for GPU shaders, to emulate the effects seen when using a CRT display.
+sQLux has support for GPU shaders, to emulate the effects seen when using a CRT display.
 See the [Shader documentation](docs/shaders.md) for more details on how to build and run sQLux with GPU shaders.